 In March of 1993, the United Nations Truth Commission Report for El Salvador, From Madness to Hope: the 12-Year War in El Salvador, concluded evidence was sufficient to support that "the arrest and the execution of the four women had been planned and carried out based on orders from a higher superior."

 The Inter-Religious Task Force on Central America in Cleveland and Washington, D.C., has been actively engaged with many other groups to stop federal funding of the Western Hemisphere Institute for Security Cooperation (WHINSEC), formerly known as the School of the Americas (SOA).
 Efforts to stop training in torture and de-stabilization of Latin American governments follows evidence that three of five officers cited in the rapes and murders of Dorothy, Jean, Ita, and Maura; that two of the three officers cited for the assassination of Bishop Oscar Romero; that 19 of the 26 officers cited for killing the six Jesuits, their housekeeper, and her daughters were graduates of SOA.

 Amnesty International condemned SOA training manuals containing interrogation techniques of torture, execution, blackmail, and arresting the relatives of those being questioned.
 Nationally, thousands of people have mobilized to close the SOA, challenging the concept of foreign aid as military training in terror and violence.
 Because of these efforts, one can say that Dorothy's death had national significance with international implications.

-Ursuline Sisters continue to serve the people of El Salvador through the Cleveland Diocese's mission team.
+Ursuline Sisters served the people of El Salvador through the Cleveland Diocese's mission team from 1968- 2014